CommonRoad/commonroad-crime/README.md

 ![stl-robustness](https://img.shields.io/badge/CommonRoad-CriMe-blue?style=plastic&logo=Coding-Ninjas)
 ![test-passed](https://img.shields.io/badge/tests-passed-red?style=plastic&logo=Python)
 ## Installation Guide

+`commonroad-crime` can be installed with:

+	pip install commonroad-crime

-We recommend using [Anaconda](https://www.anaconda.com/) to manage your environment so that even if you mess something up, you can always have a safe and clean restart.
+For adding new measures, we recommend using [Anaconda](https://www.anaconda.com/) to manage your environment so that even if you mess something up, you can always have a safe and clean restart.
 A guide for managing python environments with Anaconda can be found [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 After installing Anaconda, create a new environment with:
 ``` sh